andrasq/node-qibl/README.md

 elapsed time.
 If `func()` returns immediately, then the sum of delays will be (close to) the timeoutMs, but if `func` takes a while to fail the number of attempts will be fewer.
 One final attempt is made just before timeout unless already timed out.

+Starting with v1.22.0 the `options` object, if provided, can specify

+- `noTimeout` - do not error out long-running calls to `func`.
+This effectively switches the behavior back to the initial implementation that only timed out between calls to `func`, never while `func` was running.

 ### makeGetId( uniqueSystemId )